University Greys

 The University Greys (or Grays) were Company A of the 11th Mississippi Infantry Regiment in the Confederate Army during the American Civil War.
 Part of the Army of Northern Virginia, the Greys served in many of the most famous and bloody battles of the war.

 Formation

 At the beginning of the American Civil War, most of the student body of the University of Mississippi rallied to the Confederate cause.
 Some 55 of the students joined the “University Greys” and 17 enlisted with the “Lamar Rifles,” a Lafayette County militia, while others joined with various other state regiments.
-Overall, nearly the entire student body (135 men, with the final total men ever enlisted numbering 150) enlisted; only four students reported for classes in fall 1861, so few that the university closed temporarily.
+Because the Greys were drawn from students across the state rather than from Lafayette County alone, the county claimed the right to contribute a second company to the regiment, which became the Lamar Rifles.